Billy Linstead GoldsmithDirector, Fair Trade Campaigns

 Kylie NealisNational Organizer, Fair Trade Colleges & Universities

 Kylie brings over seven years of community organizing and non-profit experience to Fair Trade Campaigns, previously working with Global Exchange and Sierra Club.
-At Global Exchange she took on a variety of roles including Community Rights Program Associate, Fair Trade Chocolate Campaign Coordinator, Fair Trade Store Sales Associate and Interim Director of Operations.
-At Sierra Club, she worked in the Executive Office at Sierra Club providing support to C-level staff and the Board of Directors.
+At Global Exchange she took on a variety of roles including Community Rights Program Associate, Fair Trade Chocolate Campaign Coordinator, Fair Trade Store Sales Associate and Administrative Assistant.
+At Sierra Club, she worked in the Executive Office providing support to C-level staff and the Board of Directors.
 Kylie is knowledgeable and passionate about Fair Trade, climate and energy issues, human rights, and social and economic justice.
-Kylie graduated from UC Santa Cruz with a BA in Community Studies and Politics and is currently pursuing her Certified Nonprofit Professional Credential from the Nonprofit Leadership Alliance.
-She also lived in Thailand for five years and is conversational in Thai and learning Spanish.
+Kylie graduated from UC Santa Cruz with a BA in Community Studies and Politics and received her Certified Nonprofit Professional Credential from the Nonprofit Leadership Alliance in 2017.
+She also lived in Thailand for five years and speaks conversational Thai and Spanish.

 Elliot SchoenbergAssociate Executive Director and International Director of Placement, Rabbinical Assembly